Anti-Bullying Policy 2022/23

 1. Introduction

-These procedures recognise that a cornerstone in the prevention of bullying is a
+These procedures recognise that a cornerstone in the prevention of bullying is a positive school culture and climate that is welcoming of difference and diversity and is based on inclusivity and respect.
+DES Procedures 2013 1.4

-2. Key Principles of Best Practice: Preventing and Tackling Bullying
+2. Key Principles of Best Practice: Preventing and Tackling Bullying (Appendix 1)

-a.
-A positive school culture and climate which-
+• A positive school culture and climate which-

 • Is welcoming of difference and diversity and based on inclusivity.

-• Encourages pupils to disclose and discuss incidents of bullying behaviour in a nonthreatening environment.
+• Encourages pupils to disclose and discuss incidents of bullying behaviour in a non-threatening environment.

 • Promotes respectful relationships across the school community.

-b.
-Effective Leadership
+• Effective Leadership

-c.
-A whole-school approach
+• A whole-school approach

-d.
-A shared understanding of what bullying is and its impact.
+• A shared understanding of what bullying is and its impact.

-– Build empathy, respect and resilience in pupils; and
+• Build empathy, respect and resilience in pupils; and

-– Explicitly address the issues of cyber-bullying and identity-based bullying
+• Explicitly address the issues of cyber-bullying and identity-based bullying including in particular, homophobic and transphobic bullying

-f.
-Effective supervision and monitoring of pupils.
+• Effective supervision and monitoring of pupils.

-g.
-Supports for staff.
+• Supports for staff.

-h.
-Consistent recording, investigation and follow up of bullying behaviour
+• Consistent recording, investigation and follow up of bullying behaviour

 I. On-going evaluation of the effectiveness of the anti-bullying policy.